-When Allie sneaks outside to investigate, she discovers that she and Tim have stumbled onto a bizarre cult worshiping an entity that may — or may not — dwell inside a haunted little boy…
+When Allie sneaks outside to investigate, she discovers that she and Tim have stumbled onto a bizarre cult worshipping an entity that may — or may not — dwell inside a haunted little boy…

 Reviews [click links to read more]:

 ” …the performances are generally fine but the budget is small and the action is a bit slow.
 There is a lot of talking, a lot of strange behavior and not much action or gore.”
-Don Sumner, Horrorfreak News
+Horrorfreak News

 ” …writer/director Joel Soisson opts for something a little closer to psychological thriller, with Drago telling each side of the couple something about the other (one a lie, the other we’re never given a straight answer) and playing them against each other, which causes tension and allows to pad the running time with cheap but effective personal drama.”
-Brian W Collins, Horror Movie a Day
+Horror Movie a Day

 ” …most of the action doesn’t even take place anywhere near a cornfield, as the lack of budget keeps everything situated inside Preacher’s house and the yard, so it might be more accurate to call the big baddie “He Who Walks Behind the Outhouse.”
-Brett Gallman, Oh, the Horror!
+Oh, the Horror!

 Agua Dulce, Los Angeles and Santa Clarita, California